gofynd/fdk-client-swift/documentation/application/CART.md

-Checks if a coupon is valid for the selected payment mode.
+Use this API to validate a coupon against the payment mode such as NetBanking, Wallet, UPI etc.

 *Returned Response:*